James Morris: Oridnary Man Extraordinary Call

 The message he shares is about the restored gospel of Jesus Christ as it was revealed through a prophet, Joseph Smith, Jr. Smith himself was a young man when he chronicled his first experience with God--14 years old!

 In a great theophany, Joseph Smith, Jr. saw God the Father and Jesus Christ the Son in answer to his prayer about what church to attend.
-In answer to Smith's prayer, he receive what he asked for and so much more!
+In answer to Smith's prayer, he received what he asked for and so much more!
 Seeing God, Smith knew unequivocally that God and Jesus Christ are separate beings physically and Jesus Christ truly lives!

 Smith also, from that great introduction to the creators of all things, received direction over time in what manner to restore The Church of Jesus Christ in the latter-days with authority; and as recorded in the Bible as a letter to the Ephesians, Paul instructed that God